atmacvit/meditables/README.md

 These datasets were pre-processed and augmented (code available in this repository).

 Table Detection using Modified U-Net:
-After training the model using the five popular datasets, the training of the model using the training set of MediTables-IIIT was carried out by optimizing the model over two losses: per-pixel cross entropy loss & logarithmic version of IoU loss.
-The model was trained for a total of 58 epochs.
+- Training the model using the five popular datasets - Model M1
+- The training of the model using the training set of MediTables-IIIT was carried out by optimizing the model over two losses: per-pixel cross entropy loss & logarithmic version of IoU loss (only epoch 16 onwards with a coefficient of 20) for 58 epochs - This was evaluated on the validation set of MediTables-IIIT
+- Using the same hyperparameters and the developed stopping criterion, Model M1 was trained using training and validation sets of MediTables-IIIT and evaluated one time on the testing set of MediTables-IIIT